diy-cloud/compositor/readme.md

 ### need to install docker

-recommand to use ubuntu and snapcraft
+recommand to use ubuntu and snapcraft.

 ```bash
 sudo snap install docker